ShixiangWang/Variants2Neoantigen/README.md

 ./add_path.sh
 ```

 Modify argument's template file `configureArgs` under `Variants2Neoantigen` directory.
-Only change the difference between you and this file following the comments.
+Only change the difference between you and this file by following the comments.

 ```
 # This file is used to configure default parameters of neoantigens computation